mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels.md

 As with any performance optimization this is not a silver bullet.
 Be sure to identify bottlenecks first and then try out these optimization strategies.

-## Customized expansion panel
+## Customized expansion panels

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is an example of how you can customize the component.

-{{"demo": "pages/demos/expansion-panels/CustomizedExpansionPanel.js"}}
+{{"demo": "pages/demos/expansion-panels/CustomizedExpansionPanels.js"}}

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.